AguaClara/UASB/UASB_Manual_Spring2018.md

 ### Effluent Flow System
 Based on settling tests conducted on the lab scale UASB reactors during Summer 2017, it was determined that a full cross section of plate settlers is not required.
 Similar effluent quality can be achieved by a capture velocity that is equal to the upflow velocity, contrary to AguaClara drinking water plant designs.

-In light of this information, the proposed designs were altered to include a tube settler with plate inside.
+In consideration of this data, the proposed designs were altered to include a tube settler with plate inside.
 This alteration served highly beneficial as it eases fabrication because it does not require a team to cut and weld two sections of pipe, and reduces fabrication time and associated costs.

 This document serves to calculate the size of the tube settler, the number of plates required, and the overall height of the settling arm.